 Within the town, there is a grand market square, and if you venture into the surrounding area, visit the many vineyards that stretch out into the next towns.

 Creglingen is a funny little town, known for its funny little things.
 For example, it has a Fingerhutmuseum (Thimble Museum) which claims to be the only one of its kind in the world with over 3,500 items on display.

 Among its beautiful half-timbered houses, it also has the Lindleinturm Museum.
 This quirky landmark is one such half-timbered house, seemly placed by a giant atop a medieval bastion.
-Built in 1795, it has housed such personalities as Margarete Böttiger, described as an "eccentric and argumentative woman".
-It is now a museum open to the public — maximum six people at a time.
+It is now a tiny museum open to the public — maximum six people at a time.

 More well-known than either of these attractions, Creglingen is world-famous for Herrgottskirche and the Marienaltar.
-The church was built in the mid-14th century after a farmer found an undamaged communion host in a field he was ploughing.
+The church was built in the mid-14th century after a farmer found an undamaged communion host in a field.
 The 1510 alter is a masterwork of late-Gothic sculpture, Tilman Riemenschneider, and was kept in excellent condition as the wings were kept closed until 1832.

 08 of 08

-Nördlingen was first mentioned in 898, meaning that in 1998 they had a huge party to celebrate their 1100th anniversary — seriously old.
-The town features another impressive city wall, but where it is unique is that the city was built within one of the world's largest craters!
+Nördlingen was first mentioned in 898.
+The town features another impressive city wall, but where it is unique is that the city was built within one of the world's largest craters.